y9c/cfutils/README.md

 ## ChangeLog

+- Reverse completement the chromatogram file.
+(Inspired by Snapgene)
 - build as python package for pypi
 - fix bug that highlighting wrong base
 - replace blastn with buildin python aligner